fvanroie/MqttClientPlugin/README.md

 ## Usage

 See the examples folder for how to use the Measures.
+Also check out the Wiki page for more information about the functionality.

+## Contributing

+You are welcome to contribute to the development of this plugin:
+- Share examples on how to use the MqttPlugin in Rainmeter skins
+- File a Bug Report
+- Feature requests